imanichilongani/CU_Courses/README.md

 # OneSpot
 """ Note:  This is my first side project, and I know it's not the best looking code.
-Since I've developed this I've learned a lot more about programming and I know I can add additional features. """
+Since I developed this, I've learned a lot more about programming and I know I can add additional features. """

 Script that scrapes Cornell's student center and returns number of open spots in a particular course Run script from command line using the following command: python cu_courses.py